syncfusion-content/winui-docs/winui/Rating/Placeholder-value.md

 # Placeholder value in WinUI Rating

-By using the `PlaceholderValue` property, the Rating control can display the average rating value before the user provides their own rating by click or any other action.
+By using the `PlaceholderValue` property, the Rating control display the average rating value before the user provides their rating by click or any other action.

 {% tabs %}
 {% highlight XAML %}